fmbarina/.dotfiles/README.md

 ### About `init`

 Much of this is post-install stuff, some stuff is distro specific.
-For example, `distro-install.sh` only runs generic funtions, while their actual implementation depends on the sourced `distro.sh` file inside `src/`.
+For example, `distro-install.sh` only runs generic functions, while their actual implementation depends on the sourced `distro.sh` file inside `src/`.

 ### Others